grotius-cnc/NSA_Ghidra_HeaderFile_Reverse_Engeneering/README.md

 Most of the time commercial software is shipped only with the .so library file.
 To use the .so library file yourself, you have to create a .h header file yourself.

-This repository gives a tiny example how to access .so libaray value's when the header file of the library is not provided, lost etc.
+This repository gives a tiny example how to access .so library value's when the header file of the library is not provided, lost etc.

 The example is as follows :